Skip to content

 The formula behind this

 Direct costs summed plus 20% contingency.
-Industry-standard contingency ranges 10-20% depending on project complexity.
+Industry-standard contingency ranges 10-20% depending on project complexity and scope clarity.
 Everything the calculator does is shown in the formula box below, so you can check the math against your own spreadsheet if you want.

 Example Scenario